sishtiaq/compose-z3-tutorial/README.md

 #### Z3

 You need the Z3 dll and it's .NET wrapper.
-If you trust me, you can just use the dlls in platform/osx-mono.
+You can either get these pre-built from platform/osx-mono, and skip this section.
-If you want to build it yourself, read on in this section.
+If you want to build it yourself, read on.

 First, get the Z3 sources for z3/unstable (4.3.2 is known to work) from http://z3.codeplex.com/.
+Set `Z3DIR` to point to where you download the source:

 ```
 $ export Z3DIR=/path/to/z3/
 ```

-On Linux, this suffices:
+On Linux, this suffices to build:

 ```
       $ pushd "$Z3DIR"